skgallagher/EpiCompare/README.md

 6. Useful Rstudio shortcuts for `Roxygen2`: (a) create `Roxygen2`
     comments template with `option` + `command` + `shift` + `R` (b) In `Roxygen2` comments do `control` + `shift` + `/` to format relative
     to 80 char limit.
-7.[stack
+7.  [stack
     overflow](https://stackoverflow.com/questions/11285496/r-cmd-check-warning-functions-methods-with-usage-in-documentation-object-bu)
     post on how to pass `check` for `rownames<-.tidy_dist_mat`.